 If you are in debt to the University for fees related to any of the services provided in association with your programme, e.g. library fines, the University reserves the right to withdraw that service until outstanding debts are paid.

 The University reserves the right to require a deposit for some programmes, as stated in your offer.
 Where a deposit is required your place will not be guaranteed until it is paid and the University reserves the right to withdraw the offer of a place on the programme without further notice to you if the deposit is not paid by the date stipulated in the offer.
-Under the Distance Selling Regulations 2000 you have a right to cancel your place within a specified period and details of this will be notified to you in your offer letter.
+Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013* you have a right to cancel your place within a specified period and details of this will be notified to you in your offer letter.
 If you withdraw before the expiry of the period notified to you in your offer letter, you will be entitled to a refund of any deposit paid.
 If having paid a deposit you cancel or withdraw from your programme after expiry of the said period, then some or all of the deposit may be retained as a contribution towards the University's reasonable costs and losses.

 6.6 Fees policy and procedures